BackgroundInterview Date:February 2019

 How was transitioning academically as a first-generation student?
 Were there any systems in place to help you adjust?

 There wasn’t much of a transition because my high school was very college intensive, so we already had a lot of work in high school.
 It was a slight transition but not too bad.
-It does get tough in general as a first-generation student and the resources I would go to talk with a few members of the faculty of color.
+It does get tough in general as a first-generation student and the resources I would go to talk with were a few members of the faculty of color.
 There’s also a space on campus called the Resource Center, which is a space for students of color, and there are a lot of people there who can help you and give you advice, or just lend a space for you to work at if you don’t feel comfortable in the library.
 A lot of those resources on campus did help me a lot as well.

 On and Around Campus